Study modes: Full-time, Part-time

 The programme offers a wide range of subjects that deal with various aspects of private law from a comparative European perspective, enabling you to tailor the LLM to meet your specific interests.

-A total of 120 credits in taught courses, 60 in each semester.
-At least 80 credits must be taken from the following list:
+A total of 120 credits in taught courses, 60 in each semester to be taken from the following core courses:

 Full year courses (40 credits)